 We're studying the expansion of our transmission system into the North Montney region of northeastern B.C.
 We're also identifying and engaging with potential industrial customers to gather information about their electricity needs and assess their interest in connecting to our transmission system.
 If you're an industrial customer and would like to electrify your existing or proposed operations, please see the North Montney Region Electrification Expression of Interest.

 Electrification of industry is critical to reducing greenhouse gas emissions and meeting the economic development, energy and climate action targets in the Government of B.C.'s CleanBC plan.
 In support of the government's plan, we're exploring the feasibility of extending our transmission infrastructure into the North Montney region.
-This region is seeing considerable development due to its large natural gas reserves, and other large industrial operations are also considering locating in this region.
+This region is seeing considerable development due to its large natural gas reserves.

 We've initiated the North Montney Region Electrification study to assess what's required to bring transmission infrastructure to the region.
 The proposed project would entail the construction of a 230 kilovolt transmission line from a BC Hydro substation in the vicinity of either the GM Shrum or the Site C Generating Stations.